This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 Before we dive into the products, let us have a bit of a history lesson.
-Drunk Elephant officially launched in 2014 on the premise that “a product is only as good as its worst ingredient,” sparking a whole new category of skincare that creator Tiffany Masterson coined clean-clinical.
+Drunk Elephant officially launched in 2014 on the premise that “a product is only as good as its worst ingredient,” sparking a whole new category of skincare that founder Tiffany Masterson coined clean-clinical.

-Drunk Elephant is formulated using ingredients that can be recognized, accepted and used by the skin.
-Masterson defines clean-clinical as safe, high-performance skin care that will nourish, support, protect and improve the skin without disruption, irritation or any form of sensitization.
+Drunk Elephant is formulated using ingredients that can be recognized, accepted, and used by the skin.
+Masterson defines clean-clinical as safe, high-performance skincare that will nourish, support, protect and improve the skin without disruption, irritation, or any form of sensitization.

 Drunk Elephant Skincare Review